-These assets are carried at valuation rather than cost, both of them being valued on the 1 April 2012 by Damien Johnson BSc(Hons) pg.Dip, MRICS (Registered Valuer), acting as Internal Valuer.
+These assets are carried at valuation rather than cost, both of them being valued on the 1 April 2012 by the Council's Internal Valuer.
 Both were regarded as having nil value as they are listed building with restrictions on their disposal, which gives them no commercial value.